apache/cloudstack-documentation/source/installguide/primate.rst

 where,

-- logo changes the logo top-left side image.
+- logo: changes the logo top-left side image.
-- banner changes the login banner image.
+- banner: changes the login banner image.
-- error.404 change the image of error Page not found.
+- error.404: changes the image of error Page not found.
-- error.403 change the image of error Forbidden.
+- error.403: changes the image of error Forbidden.
-- error.500 change the image of error Internal Server Error.
+- error.500: changes the image of error Internal Server Error.

-Customization of themes is also possible, such as, modifying banner width, general color, etc. Thsi can be done by editting the "theme" section of the config.json file:
+Customization of themes is also possible, such as, modifying banner width, general color, etc. This can be done by editing the "theme" section of the config.json file:

 .. parsed-literal::